Exploring Gorgeous Walnut Canyon National Monument in Flagstaff, Arizona

 *Wear sunblock – there isn’t much shade available!

-*Wear your gym shoes as you will be traveling both uphill and downhill.
+*Wear your hiking/gym shoes as you will be climbing both uphill and downhill.
 You will definitely work up a sweat!

 *Be prepared to go down and back up 185 stairs.

 *Pack a picnic lunch.
 There are plenty of shady areas to enjoy your meal out in nature after your hikes.